-4. Steps to effectively create a resource breakdown structure
+5. Steps to effectively create a resource breakdown structure

-4.1.
-Identify the project’s final deliverable & select a template
+A. Identify the project’s final deliverable & select a template

-You can create a tree diagram, spreadsheet, or select a format based on the industry, organizational needs, stages, types of resources required, etc. There are also some pre-made templates available for each industry.
+You can create a tree diagram, or spreadsheet or select a format based on the industry, organizational needs, stages, types of resources required, etc. There are also some pre-made templates available for each industry.
 Thus, after understanding the end goal and finalizing the template, one can define the project activities, resources, timelines, etc., to get a head start.

-4.2.
-Enlist all tasks & activities at every project phase
+B. Enlist all tasks & activities at every project phase

-4.3.
-Estimate & categorize resources for all project activities
+C. Estimate & categorize resources for all project activities

-Now that the details of all the task categories are defined, you can seamlessly identify resource demands in terms of skills and numbers for every task.
+Now that the details of all the task categories are defined, you can seamlessly identify resource demands regarding skills and numbers for every task.
 For example, the manager will first identify requirements for human resources- one content writer and copywriter for framing copies and blogs of the campaign, one content editor to review and approve the content, one graphic designer to create illustrations for the guide and cover page, and two marketing executives to target the right audience, and run the campaign.

-4.4.
-Finalize & seek input from key project stakeholders
+D. Finalize & seek input from key project stakeholders

 Another vital step before considering the RBS complete is to consult other executives, key stakeholders, or subject matter experts with relevant expertise and knowledge in the domain.
 It will help you make any updates or modifications to the RBS structure before implementation.
 It will also help get information about unwanted bottlenecks or potential risks ahead of the curve.

-Lastly, a manager can include the resource breakdown structure with other essential documents like WBS, scope documents and present them to key stakeholders.
+Lastly, a manager can include the resource breakdown structure with other essential documents like WBS, and scope documents and present them to key stakeholders.
 This will help the stakeholders understand the overall project and resource-based strategy and agree with the priorities.

 After forming the RBS, managers can effectively plan, manage, and utilize the resources using the tool.
 Its automated resource requisition workflow allows you to estimate and initiate resource requests beforehand and avoid last-minute firefighting.

 Framing a perfect resource breakdown structure can effectively transform how you execute projects within the organization.
-The steps mentioned above will help you organize, schedule, and manage project resources at ease.
+The steps mentioned above will help you organize, schedule, and manage project resources with ease.
 This, in turn, will ensure that you complete the project within the timeline and budget, leading to enhanced profitability and client satisfaction.

 What template do you use to form an RBS?

-7. The Glossary
+8. The Glossary

-8. The SAVIOM Solution
+9. The SAVIOM Solution